linkerd/website/linkerd.io/content/2/getting-started/_index.md

 ## Step 3: Install Linkerd onto the cluster

-Now that you have the CLI running locally and a cluster that is ready to go, it's time to install the lightweight control plane into its own namespace (`linkerd`).
+Now that you have the CLI running locally and a cluster that is ready to go, it's time to install the control plane into its own namespace (by default, `linkerd`).
 To do this, run:

 ```bash
 linkerd install | kubectl apply -f -
 ```

-`linkerd install` generates a list of Kubernetes resources.
-Run it standalone if you would like to understand what is going on.
-By piping the output of `linkerd install` into `kubectl`, the Linkerd control plane resources will be added to your cluster and start up.
+The `linkerd install` command generates a Kubernetes manifest with all the necessary control plane resources.
+(You can inspect the output if desired!).
+Piping this manifest into `kubectl apply` will instruct Kubernetes to add those resources to your cluster.

-Depending on the speed of your cluster's Internet connection, it may take a minute or two for your Kubernetes cluster to pull the Linkerd images.
+Depending on the speed of your cluster's Internet connection, it may take a minute or two for your cluster to pull the Linkerd images.
 While that is happening, we can validate the installation by running:

 ```bash
 linkerd check
 ```

 This command will patiently wait until Linkerd has been installed, is running and becomes healthy.
 If you're interested in what components were installed, you can run:

 ```bash
 kubectl -n linkerd get deploy